biopragmatics/oquat/docs/unknowns/source/to.md

 </details>

-## `group` (1)
+## `group`

+There are 1 usages of `group` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20group)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20group).

 | curie                     |   usages | nodes                                                                                                                                                                     |
 |---------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | group:Crop_Ontology_Group |        3 | [TO:0012010](http://purl.obolibrary.org/obo/TO_0012010), [TO:0012011](http://purl.obolibrary.org/obo/TO_0012011), [TO:0012012](http://purl.obolibrary.org/obo/TO_0012012) |

-## `MaizeGDB_QTL` (13)
+## `MaizeGDB_QTL`

+There are 13 usages of `MaizeGDB_QTL` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MaizeGDB_QTL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MaizeGDB_QTL).

 | curie               |   usages | nodes                                                                                                            |
 |---------------------|----------|------------------------------------------------------------------------------------------------------------------|